kshulgina/codetta/README.md

 a file to which a one-line summary of the results will be appended to.

-### For experienced users...
+### Now that you're comfortable...

 The basic usage of Codetta is to use `codetta.py`, which rolls the three main steps of the analysis into a single program.
-See the "For novices..." section above for an example and description of the output.
+See the "Starting out..." section above for an example and description of the output.

 If, for any reason, you want to run the three Codetta analysis steps separately, you